 Tours offered by the Wausau Paranormal Research Society on October weekends.

 Find the haunted spots of this hilly maritime town on Lake Michigan on the Port Washington Ghost Walk Halloween weekend.
 It's a two-hour

+tour that includes hills.
 They're recommended for people 13 and older.

 In fall, Bayfield Heritage Tours offers two walks, Ghosts and Legends of Old Bayfield and More Ghosts, by candle lantern with a costumed "spirit guide.''